integrate technology and business

 1. Operational excellence (focus on processes, automation, and quality control with lagging financial controls).

 As you can see from the three generalized value proposition areas, technology integration is fairly one-dimensional, focusing almost exclusively on the operational excellence value proposition.
-Even for those companies that pursue (Customer Relationship Management) initiatives, the big, fancy, expensive, and complex systems are usually little more than giant contact capture systems with some additional reporting capabilities from the backend ERP application.
-As a result, many of today's CRM initiatives are little more than glorified operational excellence applications of technology that masquerade as being customer focused.
+Even for those companies that pursue CRM (Customer Relationship Management) initiatives, the big, fancy, expensive, and complex CRM systems are usually little more than giant contact capture systems with some additional reporting capabilities from the backend ERP application.
+As a result, many of today’s CRM initiatives are little more than glorified operational excellence applications of technology that masquerade as being customer focused.
 Unless the initiatives are clearly connected to customer acquisition, customer retention, upselling within various channels, and improving business revenue and sales, I do not believe they qualify for the second value proposition of “customer focus.”

 The next time someone tries to convince you that IT is already focused on business, take a step back to see how they are doing so.